SharePoint/sp-dev-docs/docs/sp-add-ins/create-sharepoint-add-ins-that-can-be-used-by-anonymous-users.md

 1. In  **Central Administration**, choose  **Application Management**, and then  **Manage Web Applications**.

 2. (Optional) If you don't want to allow anonymous access for any of the existing SharePoint web applications, create a new web application.
 (Although the web application creation form gives you the option of allowing anonymous access,  *do not use this option*  .
 Anonymous access should not be enabled until *after*  the SharePoint Add-in is installed.)
-For details, see [Create a web application in SharePoint 2013](http://msdn.microsoft.com/library/121c8d83-a508-4437-978b-303096aa59df.aspx).
+For details, see [Create a web application in SharePoint](http://msdn.microsoft.com/library/121c8d83-a508-4437-978b-303096aa59df.aspx).

 3. On the list of web applications, select the one that is to be accessible by anonymous users, and select  **Authentication Providers** on the ribbon.